Eugene Guth: Discoveries

 Dr. Guth had an international reputation in physics and polymer science.
 In 1976, he delivered the first plenary lecture on "Birth and Rise of Polymer Science - Myth and Truth," before the International Symposium on Applied Polymer Science.
 Two years later, he received the University of Vienna's Distinguished Alumnus Award, and in 1979, he was awarded the Honor Cross of Science and Arts by President Rudolf Kirchschläger of the Republic of Austria.
 He remained interested in science throughout his entire life.
 His last article was published posthumously in 1991 in the Journal of Polymer Science Part B.

 Legacy

 A book, co-edited by his long-time friend and colleague Professor J. E. (Jim) Mark of the University of Cincinnati, was intended to celebrate Eugene Guth's 85th birthday, but subsequently was published as a memorial.
 The book is entitled "Elastomeric Polymer Networks", Prentice Hall Publishers, 1992, ISBN 0-13-249483-3.
 The oval picture to the right is found in the inside preface to that collected papers volume.

+Eugene Guth made significant contributions to polymer physics, nuclear physics, solid state physics, and statistical mechanics.
+Below are some of his notable articles with full citations: